 The vision of NPSD is to be a school system that is student-centered with a focus on academic challenge, meaningful experiences and personal responsibility.
 North Penn has a reputation in this region, state and nationwide as fulfilling this promise to its students and helping them develop into future leaders.
 NPSD’s student achievement, as measured by the PSSA, continues to improve as we work toward closing the achievement gap for these students.
 In addition, our ongoing Response to Instruction and Intervention (RtII) efforts took us on a path toward even higher achievement in the coming years.
-In 2017, North Penn High School was once again named one of the top schools in the country by U.S. News & World Report (click here to read more
+In 2019, North Penn School District was ranked as the 17th best school district in Pennsylvania by Niche K-12

 (click here to read more

 Beginning the 2016-2017 school year, North Penn School District began its Digital Age Learning (one-to-one) Initiative in 2016 and has grown the project considerably since its inception.
 This initiative has been designed in collaboration with the North Penn Community to provide all staff and students with 21st Century tools to create student-centered learning environments, focused on creativity, collaboration, communication and critical thinking, aligned to the North Penn curriculum goals and ISTE standards.
 These tools and classroom practices are critical to preparing our students to be lifelong learners who can contribute productively to our global society.
 Click here to learn more about the NPSD Digitial Age Learning Initiative.